Matilde Ortiz

-Matilde Ortiz Reyes (born 16 September 1990 in Veracruz, Mexico) is a Spanish female water polo player of Mexican descent.
+Matilde Ortiz Reyes (born 16 September 1990) is a Spanish water polo player of Mexican descent.
 At the 2012 Summer Olympics, she won a silver medal competing for the Spain women's national water polo team in the women's event.
 She also competed for Spain at the 2016 Summer Olympics.
 She is 5 ft 8.5 inches tall.
 She plays for the Spanish club CN Sabadell, and is studying journalism at the Autonomous University of Barcelona.